Dust2DNA3

 To register: please email michiel.lambrechts@sund.ku.dk with your name and host institute.

-There is no registration fee for the course.
 For travel and accommodation, some students may be eligible for financial support via the COST action The birth of solar systems (PLANETS) through a Young Researcher and Innovator Conference grant (if interested, please let me know in the email).
+Deadline has passed.

 Organisation